 Share photos and videos and keep them up to date with iCloud

-You can securely store your photos and videos in iCloud and share them with others using iCloud Photos, iCloud Shared Photo Library and Shared Albums.
+You can securely store your photos and videos in iCloud and share them with others using iCloud Photos, iCloud Shared Photo Library, and Shared Albums.

 When you set up iCloud Photos, the photos and videos on your device are uploaded to iCloud.
-You can still see them in the Photos app on your device, and any photos and videos already stored in iCloud — for example, from another device with iCloud Photos turned on — are added to Photos.
+You can still see them in the Photos app on your device, and any photos and videos already stored in iCloud—for example, from another device with iCloud Photos turned on—are added to Photos.

-Because your photos and videos are in the cloud, changes you make on one device — like taking a new photo, cropping a video or deleting a photo — automatically appear on all your devices.
+Because your photos and videos are in the cloud, changes you make on one device—like taking a new photo, cropping a video, or deleting a photo—automatically appear on all your devices.
 You see the most up-to-date versions of your photos and videos, no matter where you access them.

 iCloud Shared Photo Library

 You can use Shared Albums to create photo and video albums.
 You decide if the people you share with can add photos or videos to the album or just comment on and like them.
 When collaborators make changes to a shared album, everyone sees those changes in real time.
 You can also create a public shared album.
-Anyone who has the link can view the album, even if they do not use iCloud.
+Anyone who has the link can view the album, even if they don’t use iCloud.

 Some iCloud features have minimum system requirements.
 See the Apple Support article System requirements for iCloud.